Highlights from the Ratings and Financial Report for Zoom Video Communications Inc. (ZM)

-Zoom Video Communications Inc. (NASDAQ:ZM) went down by -2.11% from its latest closing price compared to the recent 1-year high of $553.86.
-The company’s stock price has collected -1.05% of loss in the last five trading sessions.
-Press Release reported on 10/26/21 that Axon to Release Third Quarter 2021 Earnings on November 9, 2021
+Zoom Video Communications Inc. (NASDAQ:ZM) went up by 1.92% from its latest closing price compared to the recent 1-year high of $505.88.
+The company’s stock price has collected 4.71% of gains in the last five trading sessions.
+Press Release reported on 11/01/21 that Zoom to Release Financial Results for the Third Quarter of Fiscal Year 2022

 Is It Worth Investing in Zoom Video Communications Inc. (NASDAQ :ZM) Right Now?